ObjectivityLtd/iOS-project-template/{{cookiecutter.app_name}}/Readme.md

 ## Tools

 * Periphery - A static analysis tool for finding and removing unused code.
 The project has a special target setup (called Periphery) that will run the Periphery tool and search for dead code.
-Before running the tool please enable "legacy build system" because the tool brokes down on the new build system.
+Before running the tool please install Periphery through Homebrew and enable "legacy build system" because the tool brakes down on the new build system.